 We spotted a herd of Lechwe, but there was no trophy bull in amongst the herd.

 We joined up with the trackers and made about a mile-long stalk.
-The older bull was lying behind a tree, and so we had to wait around an hour before he moved.
+The older bull was lying behind a tree, so we had to wait around an hour before he moved.

 We got into position, and Armando made a one-shot kill.

-The late afternoon we went to look for a Bushbuck and spent the afternoon walking slowly down a river bed.
+In the late afternoon we went to look for a Bushbuck and spent the afternoon walking slowly down a river bed.

 We encountered several females and young rams but no older rams.

-Before the last light, we found a good ram, but before we could get into position, darkness descended, and we had to abandon the hunt and make our way home.
+Before the last light, we found a good ram, but darkness descended before we could get into position, and we had to abandon the hunt and make our way home.